mikemcbride/website/posts/alfred-emoji/index.md

 - paste the selected emoji into the underlying application, like qmoji or Rocket
 - auto-expansion (no other Mac emoji apps do this, but apps like Slack and GitHub do it)

 Hopefully this was helpful!
-I love productivity hacks and automating stuff, so if you have any other great Alfred workflows you want to share I'd love to hear them. <a href="https://twitter.com/_mcbridem_" target="_blank" rel="nofollow noreferrer">Hit me up on Twitter</a>!
+I love productivity hacks and automating stuff, so if you have any other great Alfred workflows you want to share I'd love to hear them.